Adjustments for neurodiversity Reasonable adjustments at work

 • might have their own reasons for not sharing a diagnosis

-It's common for employees not to have a diagnosis.
+It's common for workers not to have a diagnosis.
 Reasons for this include that:

 • they're worried about a negative reaction from others